 Emiko has been the recipient of awards and scholarships, including, Shokeikai Society of Music Grant, Matsusita Kimiko Scholarship, the Ishimura Masako Award and the Niijima Award in her native Japan and Mannes merit scholarship in the U.S..

-Emiko studied piano with Dr. Arkady Aronov, Irina Morozova, Morey Ritt, Svetla V. Protich, Yoko Hachiya and Yumiko Tanikawa; chamber music with Daniel & Todd Philips (members of the Orion Quartet), Marcy Rosen, and Ann Setzer; studied musical analysis with Dr. Carl Schachter and Noriko Nakamura.
+Emiko studied piano with Dr. Arkady Aronov, Irina Morozova, Morey Ritt, Svetla V. Protich, Yoko Hachiya and Yumiko Tanikawa; chamber music with Daniel & Todd Philips (members of the Orion Quartet), Marcy Rosen, Rolf Schulte and Ann Setzer; musical analysis with Dr. Carl Schachter and Noriko Nakamura.